scottwb/MarkerClusterer/README.md

 * Support a negative value for the X `anchor`.
 This adds padding-right instead of padding-left, in order to cut back the area labels can use on the right side instead of the left side.
 * Support for `textAlign` style option, that takes `left`, `center`, `right`, to override the default value used by the library.
 Useful with a negative X anchor for right-justification.
 * Support for `fontFamily` style option that allows you to style the text label with a different font.
+* Support for `fontWeight` style option that allows you to override the default bold text label.